 Monitoring your heart rate during training and at rest can help you understand how effective your workout program is, how well you’re recovering, and whether it’s a good time to push yourself.
 “This can be a game-changer as it may show you that you aren’t working as hard as you think, or that you’re constantly working too hard and may want to pull it back,” Berenc adds.
 There are several different heart rate measures you can use to get a fuller picture of your cardiovascular health.
 Here, we’ve broken down the essentials so you can optimize your efforts.

 Looking for a way to track your heart rate?
 Apple Watch tracks many of the below stats and more.
-Sign up for the Paceline Card and you can get reimbursed over the course of a year for Apple Watch.
+Sign up for the Paceline Card and you can get reimbursed over the course of a year (up to $429) for the Apple Watch.

 Resting Heart Rate (RHR)